 What do you need?

 - Cutting board: It’s preferable to use a cutting board with a well around the edges to catch the juices (Amazon affiliate link).
 Otherwise, place some kitchen towels halfway underneath the board so that they can catch those running juices instead.

 - Knife: You will need a carving knife or a large, sharp chef’s knife and a fork.

-- Carefully transfer the roast to a large chopping board so that the legs are closer to you.
+- Carefully transfer the Dutch oven roasted chicken to a large chopping board so that the legs are closer to you.